konfou/konfou.github.io/_posts/2021-03-03-android-tv-as-htpc.md

 adb connect 192.168.1.2
 ```

-Files can be send with
+Files can be sent with

 ```
-adb push
+adb push /path/to/file/to/sent /mnt/sdcard/
 ```

 Programs can be installed with